Basic example message queues reader and writer

 See Answer

-Yes, multiple processes can open the same message queue by using the same queue_name
+Yes, multiple processes can open the same message queue by using the same queue_name.

-What is the lifetime of the message queue created with mq_open
+What is the lifetime of the message queue created with mq_open?

 See Answer

-The message queue persists until it is explicitly closed using mq_close
+The message queue persists until it is explicitly closed using mq_close or until the system is shut down.

 How do I unlink (delete) a message queue created with mq_open?